nicmig/MaNiLou_notes/machine-learning/ML-cheat-sheet.md

-# What is ML?

 ---
-Author: Marc-Antoine Fortin, April 2025.
+date: April 2025
+author: Marc-Antoine Fortin
-Email: marc.a.fortin@ntnu.no
+email: marc.a.fortin@ntnu.no
-Github: @mafortin
+github: mafortin
 ---
+# What is ML?

 ![[Pasted image 20250417190208.png]]